Optimal Clearing Payments in a Financial Contagion Model: Financial Networks

-Notice that~\eqref{eq:clearing-1} is a system of $n\doteq|\calV|$ nonlinear equations with $n^2$ variables $p_{ij}$.
-Hence, one cannot expect to find a unique solution.
-To provide the uniqueness of the solution (in the generic situation), a third requirement has been introduced in~\cite{EisNoe:01} known the \emph{proportionality} or \emph{pro-rata} rule, which expresses the requirement that all debts have equal priority and must be paid in proportion to the initial claims.
+Notice that~\eqref{eq:clearing-1} is a system of $n\doteq|\calV|$ nonlinear equations in $n^2$ variables $p_{ij}$.
+Hence, one cannot expect to find a unique solution, in general.
+To obtain uniqueness of the solution (in the generic situation), a third requirement is typically introduced, see, e.g.,~\cite{Eisenberg2001}, known as the \emph{proportionality} or \emph{pro-rata} rule, which expresses the requirement that all debts have equal priority and must be paid in proportion to the initial claims.
 The imposition of this rule reduces the number of variables to $n=|\calV|$.
-It is known~\cite{EisNoe:01} that the clearing vector always exists, also, one such vectors can be found by solving a convex optimization problem with $n$ variables.
-In Section~\ref{sec:prorata}, we find a necessary and sufficient criterion for such a vector's uniqueness, extending the sufficient conditions previously found in~\cite{EisNoe:01,GlasYou:16}.
-We also offer an algorithm to find the set of all clearing vectors.
+It is known that under the pro-rata rule a clearing vector always exists; also, one such vector can be found by solving a convex optimization problem with $n$ variables, applying a standard fixed-point iteration or a more advanced ``fictitious default algorithm''~\cite{Eisenberg2001,Glasserman2016,Kusnetsov2019}.
+In Section~\ref{sec:prorata} we provide a necessary and sufficient criterion for the uniqueness of the clearing vector in the pro-rata case, and we also offer an algorithm for finding the set of all clearing vectors.
+The pro-rata rule reflects an underlying criterion of { local fairness} among neighboring nodes, and it is a convention enforced in many contracts.
+In Section~\ref{sec:no_prorata} we discuss the case where the pro-rata rule is lifted and substituted by a system-level aggregated loss minimization criterion.

-Also, an idea we propose in this work is the possibility of turning away from the pro-rata rule, and compute instead an optimal clearing matrix which guarantees the best possible system-level performance.
-Such clearing matrix can be computed by solving a convex optimization problem in $n^2$ variables, as discussed in Section~\ref{sec:prorata}.
-The underlying philosophy is that while the pro-rata rule is enforced in order to be fair locally for the individual nodes involved in the payment obligations, the optimal clearing matrix approach aims at being fair globally, by devising clearing payments that minimize the overall impact of defaults on the whole system.
-This second approach indeed outperforms the method of pro-rata clearing vector in terms of the overall system loss, as will be demonstrated in Section~\ref{sec:experiments} by numerical experiments on a random synthetic network, inspired by networks from~\cite{nier2007network}.